Updated: 11/6/2018 | November 6th, 2018

 Dave Dean from Too Many Adapters gives us tips and advice on travel tech and gear.
 He is our resident expert, trying out new products and seeing what works so you don’t end up with gear that breaks and a laptop filled with viruses!
 This month’s column is about how to pick the best phone for when you travel.

 As a travel tech writer, I get asked about using smartphones when we travel.
 The minute we head overseas with our phones, we’re hit with a confusing mess of technical jargon, expensive roaming agreements, conflicting advice, and nonworking gear.
 Trying to discuss the nuances of GSM frequency bands or iPhone unlock codes with a mobile vendor in a dusty Cambodian town isn’t my idea of fun, and I doubt it’s yours either.

-Since we all want our smartphone to work when we travel, I’ve put together this guide covering everything you need to know to get your smartphone working, one way or another, when you’re on the road.
+Since we all want our smartphone to work when we travel, I’ve put together this guide covering everything you need to know about how to get your smartphone working overseas as well as the best smartphones for travel.
 It’s detailed, but not too complicated, and will save you money, time, and plenty of frustration (and has additional resources at the end).

 Even if you do have a GSM phone, though, you still need to make sure it supports the frequencies used in your destinations.
 For the ability to send and receive calls, texts, and 3G data in most of the world, look for the words “quad band” or the specific bands 850/900/1800/1900 MHz in the specifications.
 If your phone supports all four, you won’t have many issues while traveling.
 This page lists the exact GSM frequency details for pretty much every country.

 But, don’t fret, as phones are built these days to work in multiple countries, so there’s a 99% chance your phone will work overseas.

 2. How do you unlock your phone?